KSP-KOS/KOS/doc/source/structures/misc/string.rst

     :type: :struct:`String`

     Returns the index of the last occurrence of the given string in this string (starting from startAt)

+    If the ``string`` passed in is not found, this returns -1.

+    If the ``string`` passed in is the empty string ``""``, this always claims to have successfully "found" that empty string at the beginning of the search.

 .. method:: String:INDEXOF(string)